microsoft/one-collect/README.md

 as well as custom in-proc scenarios to utilize the same pipelines.
 Data that has been collected can be exported to several pre-built as well as custom formats.

+The pipeline(s) are built from [events](EVENTS.md) that contain the necessary format details to decode the data.
+When data is available for that event, any registered closure is run.
+The base pipelines expose their key events out, so that other pipelines can be built on-top for when needed events fire.
+This is how the [exporting](one-collect/src/helpers/exporting) pipeline is composed.

 On X64, the framework supports callstack unwinding using live DWARF decoding.
 The unwinder also understands anonymous code sections, such as those from C# and Java.
 It will unwind through them by scanning for X64 calling conventions.
 This allows our framework to unwind not only native ELF files, but also through JIT'd code without the need for per-language support.